Intro Heading link

 How (and why) did you choose your faculty advisor?
 I chose Dr. Jeremiah Abiade as my graduate advisor from my experience with him as an undergraduate in ME 250 Intro to Engineering Design and Graphics.
 He is very helpful with any questions I ask, and I found his research interesting.
 I work in his lab, LORE, on pulse laser deposition.

-How is UIC preparing you for your future goals?
+How did UIC prepare you for your future goals?
 UIC helped me by providing diverse experiences while I obtained my engineering degree.
 I was a teaching assistant for eight semesters in ME 250, helping students learn the fundamentals of engineering design.
 I joined the Society of Automotive Engineers and VESE and got to learn hands-on engineering.
 I also did undergraduate and graduate research, which was extremely exciting.
 I don’t think I could’ve been exposed to such an array of different experiences anywhere else.

 The best trip/vacation you’ve ever taken, and why: I took a trip to Northern Ireland and played Chip and Putt near the Cliffs.